Flock Of Turkeys Is Called

 The Most Common Term: A Raft of Turkeys

 The most widely accepted and commonly used collective noun for a group of turkeys is a raft.
 This term, while perhaps not as evocative as some others, accurately reflects the often-dense gatherings of turkeys, particularly when foraging or roosting.
-Imagine a large number of turkeys huddled together, their bodies forming a kind of floating mass – hence the apt comparison to a raft.
+Day to day, imagine a large number of turkeys huddled together, their bodies forming a kind of floating mass – hence the apt comparison to a raft.
 This term is prevalent in everyday language and widely accepted in ornithological circles.

 Other Terms Used to Describe Groups of Turkeys: Variations and Nuances